profsmith89/ctps/_sources/chap04.md

 To converse with the server at this endpoint, we have to craft a *query string*.
 In this string, the MediaWiki site explained that we should set the parameter named `action` to the value `query` when we want to fetch data.
 If then we set the `list` parameter to `search`, we can perform a full text search.
 Since we're doing a search, we set the parameter `srsearch` with the value of our search string and the parameter `srlimt` to the number of page matches that we'd like returned.
 Finally, we set the parameter `format` to `json` so that the Wikipedia API knew that we want our response in JSON format, a text-based format that we'll discuss in a moment.

+## Python dictionaries

-**Python dictionaries.** It's ugly and error prone to write out these cryptic query strings ourselves.
+It's ugly and error prone to write out these cryptic query strings ourselves.
 You've undoubtedly noticed that we can't use spaces in a query string and must replace each space character with a plus sign (`+`), as we did on line 11 in `qweb2.py`.
 But what if you wanted a search for a string containing a `+` character?
 We probably don't want to become an expert in URL encoding to simply ask our question to Wikipedia.
 Luckily, we don't have to because the author of the `requests` library realized this too!

 ```{code-block} python
 ---